LogtalkDotOrg/logtalk-for-vscode/tests/file-rename-test/README.md

 ## Notes

-- The rename propagation only works for files in the same directory as the loader/tester files
+- The rename and deletion propagation only works for files in the same directory as the loader/tester files
 - Files referenced with library notation (e.g., `lgtunit(loader)`) are not affected
-- The feature preserves the original format of file references (quotes, extension)
+- The rename feature preserves the original format of file references (quotes, extension)
+- The deletion feature removes references and handles commas to avoid syntax errors
+- Both features include a preview dialog so you can review changes before applying them